-One of my favorite activities to do in class is to give students task cards with different arrays and ask them how they see/count the objects.
+One of my favorite activities to do in class is to give students task cards with different arrangements and ask them how they see/count the objects.
 This activity offers a great opportunity for discussions.
 I later ask the students to write the equations or just the expressions for the arrangements, which is great practice for multiplication and division.
 We also use them as pictures/diagrams for word problems.
 The dots can be anything.
-In a previous post, we shared some simple array task-cards where the students had to write the expressions and practice the properties of multiplication.
-Today I would like to share with you some more array task-cards, this time with the arrays placed in different shapes and arrangements like the ones below.
+In a previous post, I shared some simple array task cards where the students had to write the expressions and practice the properties of multiplication.
+Today I would like to share with you some more array task cards, this time with the arrays placed in different shapes and arrangements like the ones below.
 My students seem to like these new arrangements more and they love to create their own.

-In the second group of cards (like the ones below) the arrangement is partly marked with different colors to encourage the students to make different equations and practice the properties of multiplication with these different array shapes.
-For example, for the first card below the students might write 2x2x5, (2×4)+(3×4) or (4×2)+(6×2).
+In the second type of cards (like the ones below) the arrangement is partly marked with different colors to guide and encourage the students to make different equations and practice the properties of multiplication with these different array shapes.
+For example, for the first card below the students might write (2×4)+(3×4) or (4×2)+(6×2)

-In the third group of cards, the students are asked to color or circle the arrangements based on a given equation or color the arrangement and write the equation themselves.
+In the third type of cards, the students are asked to color or circle the arrangements based on a given equation or color the arrangement and write the equation themselves.
 In the google slides version, the students drag and drop numbers and operation signs.

-We hope you find these task_cards useful.
-There are also some worksheets to print.
+We hope you find these activity cards useful.

 Find the free and premium version below.
 The premium version includes 90 digital activities and over 100 print activities